 - the Department’s approach to engagement, particularly during the Stay Safe at Home Order.

-Do not worry!
-This is one of many outreach and engagement events for the General Plan updates.
+Didn't make it to our Virtual Events?
+This engagement summary describes the events and attendees over the two weeks.
+Don't worry – this is one of many outreach and engagement events for the General Plan updates.
 Please visit the General Plan webpage to learn about other engagement opportunities, including forthcoming in-language sessions for Spanish, Chinese, and Filipino speakers.